-By default, the Layer 3 switch uses the lowest-numbered IP address on the interface that receives the request as the Gateway address.
-You can override the default by specifying the IP address you want the Layer 3 switch to use.
+By default, the Layer 3 device uses the lowest-numbered IP address on the interface that receives the request as the Gateway address.
+You can override the default by specifying the IP address you want the device to use.

-Hop count - Each router that forwards a BootP/DHCP packet increments the hop count by one.
+• Hop count - Each router that forwards a BootP/DHCP packet increments the hop count by one.
 Routers also discard a forwarded BootP/ DHCP request instead of forwarding the request if the hop count is greater than the maximum number of BootP/DHCP hops allowed by the router.
-By default, a RUCKUS Layer 3 switch forwards a BootP/DHCP request if its hop count is four or less but discards the request if the hop count is greater than four.
-You can change the maximum number of hops the Layer 3 switch allows to a value from 1 through 15.
+By default, a RUCKUS Layer 3 device forwards a BootP/DHCP request if its hop count is four or less but discards the request if the hop count is greater than four.
+You can change the maximum number of hops the device allows to a value from 1 through 15.